max8447/Reboot-Ultimate/README.md

 ## To Do:

-- Remove (or fix) Trash Islands on season 13, also *maybe* remove fishing holes if s13
+- Remove Trash Islands & Fishing Holes on S13
+- Remove Cannon animation (fmod cannons?)
 - Fix Vehicle Crash on versions < 8
 - Backbling, Glider, and Wrap Commands
-- cheat hero gives icon as well.
+- cheat hero gives icon as well?
 - Add stutter (we might have what causes it now)

+do most of this and I think we can release ngl

 # Links